dgrine/dotfiles/readme.md

 * [vifm](https://vifm.info) — File manager with curses interface providing a Vim-like environment
 * [zsh](https://zsh.sourceforge.io) — Shell designed for interactive use

-The configurations are maintained for Ubuntu (22.04 LTS), Manjaro and macOS (Ventura, Big Sur), but should work on any other Linux or macOS system.
+The configurations are maintained using Nix with Home Manager and are actively tested on Ubuntu (22.04 LTS), Manjaro and macOS (Ventura, Big Sur), but should work on any other Linux or macOS system.

 ![Example of Neovim, Vifm and zsh running inside a Tmux session within Alacritty](screenshot.png)

 ## Features

-The configuration files provide a modern _terminal-only_ development environment that is heavily focused on _vim-style_ navigation, command line editing, and programming.
+The configuration files provide a modern _terminal-only_ development environment that is heavily focused on _vim-style_ navigation with minimal mouse usage.

 * Alacritty